meilisearch/specifications/text/0118-search-api.md

 - [`totalPages`](#327-totalpages): total number of results pages.
 Calculated using `hitsPerPage` value.
 - [`totalHits`](#328-totalhits): total number of search results.

-Both `totalPages` and `totalHits` are computed until they reach the `pagination.maxTotalHits` number from the settings.
-Default (1000).
+Both `totalPages` and `totalHits` are computed until they reach the [`pagination.maxTotalHits`](#https://github.com/meilisearch/specifications/blob/main/text/157-pagination-setting-api.md#311-maxtotalhits) number from the settings.

 If in addition to either `page` and/or `hitsPerPage`, `limit` and/or `offset` are provided as well, `limit` and `offset` are ignored.